Whatever Keeps You Vertical! Septuagenarian Adventures in the Mountains of Western Canada (The Canadian Cordillera)

 About the Author

-Gilbert F. LaFreniere is Professor Emeritus of Geology and Environmental Science at Willamette University in Salem , Oregon .
-He taught geology, environmental ethics, and environmental history for more than twenty-five years and holds an advanced degree in geology from Dartmouth College and a Ph.D. in intellectual history from UC Santa Barbara.
-He is also the author of The Decline of Nature, Environmental history and the Western Worldview.
+Gilbert LaFreniere is Professor Emeritus of Geology and Environmental Science at Willamette University in Salem, Oregon.
+He taught geology, environmental ethics, and environmental history for more than 25 years and holds an advanced degree in geology from Dartmouth College and a Ph.D. in intellectual history from UC Santa Barbara.
+LaFreniere has extensively explored the natural history of Europe, New England, California, the Pacific NW, and Canada.
+LaFreniere also authored The Decline of Nature: Environmental History and the Western Worldview.
+He and his wife Pamela live in Salem, Oregon.